Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 This section catches people off guard because some of these feel like they should qualify.

 • Gym memberships.
-The IRS considers health club and gym membership fees “general health expenses,” not something that automatically qualifies as medical care.
-Gym memberships are not FSA eligible without a Letter of Medical Necessity.
-Even then, acceptance varies by plan.
+The IRS considers health club fees general health expenses, not automatically qualifying medical care.
+They are not eligible without a Letter of Medical Necessity, and even then acceptance varies by plan.

 • Home exercise equipment.
 Same standard as gym memberships.
-Not eligible for general fitness purposes.
 May qualify with an LMN for specific medical conditions.

 • Weight loss supplements.
-Over-the-counter supplements taken for general weight management aren’t eligible.
-They would only qualify if prescribed by a physician to treat a specific diagnosed condition.
+Over-the-counter supplements taken for general weight management are not eligible.
+They would only qualify if a physician prescribed them to treat a specific diagnosed condition.

 • Diet food and meal replacement products.
 These fail under IRS guidelines unless they meet a narrow three-part test: they must not satisfy normal nutritional needs, must alleviate or treat an illness, and the need must be substantiated by a physician.

 • Cosmetic procedures.
-Aesthetic treatments for body contouring without a medical diagnosis don’t qualify.
+Aesthetic treatments for body contouring without a medical diagnosis do not qualify.

 • General wellness apps.
-Apps without a clinical prescription tied to a diagnosis don’t qualify.
+Apps without a clinical prescription tied to a diagnosis do not qualify.

 2026 HSA and FSA Contribution Limits: Know Your Numbers

-If you’re planning to use pre-tax funds for your GLP-1 program, knowing your limits helps you plan.
+If you plan to use pre-tax funds for your GLP-1 program, knowing your limits helps you plan.

 For 2026, the FSA contribution limit is $3,400, or about $283 per month.

-For HSAs in 2026, you can contribute up to $4,400 if you are covered by a high-deductible health plan for yourself, or $8,750 if you have family coverage.
+For HSAs in 2026, you can contribute up to $4,400 with a high-deductible health plan for individual coverage, or $8,750 for family coverage.
 At age 55, individuals can contribute an additional $1,000.

-At $249 per month for a compounded semaglutide program, your annual cost is $2,988.
-That’s comfortably within both the HSA and FSA annual limits, meaning you can fund your entire GLP-1 program with pre-tax dollars if your documentation supports it.
+At $249 per month for a compounded semaglutide or tirzepatide program, your annual cost is roughly $2,988.
+That sits comfortably within both the HSA and FSA annual limits, so you can fund your entire program with pre-tax dollars if your documentation supports it.

-The tax math is real.
-At $250/month for compounded GLP-1s, you spend $3,000 annually.
-Using pre-tax HSA or FSA funds effectively saves you 20 to 35% on that total depending on your tax bracket.
-On a $3,000 program, that’s $600 to $1,050 back in your pocket just from using the right payment method.
+The tax math is meaningful.
+On a $3,000 annual program, using pre-tax HSA or FSA funds saves you 20 to 35 percent depending on your tax bracket, between $600 and $1,050 back in your pocket just from using the right payment method.

 How to Increase Your Chances of Approval

-Here’s the practical checklist.
-Go through this before you try to pay with your HSA or FSA card.
+Here is the practical checklist before you try to pay with your HSA or FSA card.

 • Get your diagnosis on record.
 Ask your provider to note your BMI, any comorbidities, and the specific medical reason for the prescription during your consultation.

 • Request an LMN proactively.
-Even if your plan doesn’t require one, having it ready saves you from delays if your claim gets flagged later.
+Even if your plan does not require one, having it ready saves you from delays if your claim gets flagged.

 • Confirm your plan’s requirements.
 Every FSA and HSA administrator has slightly different policies.
-Call or check your plan’s website before submitting a claim to understand exactly what documentation they need.
+Call or check your plan’s website before submitting a claim.

 • Keep itemized receipts.
-A credit card statement isn’t enough.
+A credit card statement is not enough.
 You need a receipt that lists the specific medication, date, and cost.

-• Don’t mix expenses on one receipt.
+• Do not mix expenses on one receipt.
 If your program includes consultation, medication, and supplies, ask for an itemized breakdown rather than a single total.

 Start a Medically Supervised Program That Supports HSA/FSA Reimbursement

-Our compounded semaglutide online program starts at $249 per month and includes a secure online medical evaluation, licensed provider review, and ongoing monitoring by registered nurses and physician assistants under physician oversight.
-Every patient receives a proper clinical assessment.
-Your diagnosis and treatment rationale go on record from day one.
+InjectCo’s compounded semaglutide program starts at $249 per month and includes a secure online medical evaluation, licensed provider review, and ongoing monitoring by registered nurses and physician assistants under physician oversight.
+Every patient receives a clinical assessment, so the medical reason for treatment is documented from the start.

 Frequently Asked Questions